ArtemParadise/CS-33-minesweeper-game-react/README.md

 ## License

-This project is for educational purposes as part of CS-31 coursework.
+This project is for educational purposes as part of Web-development coursework.